jhanschoo/writerite/frontend-react/README.md

   hydrated object that has no corresponding reference, or a hydrated object that has a corresponding reference back to O in the appropriate field/array field.
 If it doesn't, dehydrate it.
+* Even if a certain fetch from the server returns an inconsistent object, after a query for the same data from the server that returns consistent data we should have a consistent model again.
 * We can only perform deletion on hydrated objects.
 When we perform deletion, dehydrate all references.